 The food in El Salvador is very different from Mexico

 A lot of people think of latin food as being the same across all latin countries.
 It’s not.
-There are similarities.
+There are similarities, but big differences.
 For example, rice, beans and fried plantains are common in most latin style dishes.
-Using lime and lemon in drinks and meals is very common too across countries.
+Using lime and lemon in drinks and meals is very common too, across countries.
 But other than that, the food has great diversity in terms of ingredients and in terms of how it’s prepared.
-El Salvador foods are different.
-Some examples:
+El Salvador foods are different than many other cultures.

 - Eating spicy food is not common.
 Jalapeno peppers are rarely used in dishes in El Salvador.
 Generally speaking, people in El Salvador don’t like spicy/hot food.
 Obviously that is very different from Mexico.

 - You won’t find tacos and burritos in El Salvador.
-There are a handful of Mexican restaurants in the country, but Mexican food are not common foods here.
-Instead, people in El Salvador eat pupusas and seafood dishes (because it’s located on the Pacific seacoast).
+There are a handful of Mexican restaurants in El Salvador, but Mexican food are not common foods here.
+Instead, people in El Salvador eat pupusas, sweet bread, local fruits, eggs and seafood dishes (because it’s located on the Pacific seacoast).

 - Horchata is different in El Salvador.
 Here, people use “Morro” as the base ingredient in horchata.
 Morro is a cinnamon-like plant.
 In Mexico, Horchata uses rice as its base ingredient.